GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 Your task is to write a program that reads the given sequence of cell coordinates and produce each item written according to the rules of another numeration system.

-Input
+**Input**

-The first line of the input contains integer number *n* (1 ≤ *n* ≤ 105), the number of coordinates in the test.
+The first line of the input contains integer number *n* (1 ≤ *n* ≤ 10^5^), the number of coordinates in the test.
 Then there follow *n* lines, each of them contains coordinates.
 All the coordinates are correct, there are no cells with the column and/or the row numbers larger than 106 .

-Output
+**Output**

 Write *n* lines, each line should contain a cell coordinates in the other numeration system.